TAlkingJosh/Lumenante/README.md

 ## Setup Guide

 **If you use the .exe it will be detected as a virus, this is because PyInstaller is used and I don't own a certficate.
-If you want to be safe you can download the source files.**
+If you want to be safe you can download the source files and follow the [development](https://github.com/TAlkingJosh/Lumenante?tab=readme-ov-file#development).**